 Instructions

-In a medium-size mixing bowl, combine shredded Brussels Sprouts, chopped broccoli, sliced onions, diced radishes, apples, seeds, nuts, bacon, dried fruit, and any other ingredients you'd like to add.
+In a large mixing bowl, combine shredded Brussels Sprouts, chopped broccoli, sliced onions, diced radishes, apples, bacon, dried fruit, seeds, nuts, and any other ingredients you'd like to add.

-Taste dressing by dipping a piece of broccoli in.
+Taste the dressing by dipping a piece of broccoli in it.
 Add more seasoning to your taste.

 Pour dressing over salad and stir to combine.

-Store leftovers in the fridge -- they will easily stay fresh for a few days (if they actually stick around that long!)
+Store leftovers in the fridge -- they will easily stay fresh for a few days.

 Notes